 Aker is now head of horticulture and education at the National Arboretum–which operates under the jurisdiction and control of the United States Department of Agriculture (U.S.D.A.).
 Perhaps that explains his unfortunate embrace of glyphosate:

 By executive order, President Trump mandated a widespread government deregulation review.
 A top official at the U.S.D.A., Rebeckah Adcock, is currently leading that Department’s “deregulation team.”
 Adcock was previously employed as an executive and lobbyist for CropLife America, the pesticide industry’s primary trade group.
 CropLife has a vested interest in promoting pesticides and deregulation—i.e., an interest in the removal of pesticide-restrictive health and safety regulatory protections.
 And, as reported by The New York Times, Adcock is playing footsie with her old pals: (“At the U.S.D.A., Pesticide Lobbyists Encounter a Welcome Mat,” The New York Times, November 14, 2017, p.
 B1.).
 Republicans have applauded the deregulation teams for their “unprecedented reduction in the federal regulatory footprint.”

-Note: As for Scott Aker, Monsanto, the producer of Roundup—arguably the best-selling herbicide containing glyphosate—is a member of and is represented by CropLife.
+Note: As for Scott Aker, Monsanto, the producer of Roundup—arguably the best-selling herbicide containing cancer-linked glyphosate—is a member of CropLife.
 Connect the dots and close the circle.